 Samsung is a technology conglomerate whose corporate mission and vision statements focus on innovation for global societal improvement through technological products.
-The company’s mission statement indicates superiority, which implies excellence and leadership in the semiconductors, electronics, and other markets.
+The company’s mission statement indicates superiority, which implies excellence and leadership in semiconductors, electronics, and other markets.
 On the other hand, Samsung’s vision statement promotes an inspiration-focused strategic objective that makes the business an influencer among people and societies around the world.
 Thus, the combination of the corporate vision and mission statements creates the idea of a technological conglomerate that aims for industry leadership and global influence.
-In order to follow Samsung’s corporate mission and corporate vision, the business organization must ensure competitive advantages against major technology companies, including Apple, Sony, Intel, Microsoft, and LG.
-This competitive landscape imposes strong forces and strategic challenges that require high rates of innovation and high quality standards in Samsung’s operations and technological product development and design, as well as the utilization of advanced technologies to support operations.
+To follow Samsung’s corporate mission and corporate vision, the business organization ensures competitive advantages against major technology companies, including Apple, Google (Alphabet), Amazon, Sony, Intel, Microsoft, and LG.
+This competitive landscape imposes strong forces and strategic challenges that require high rates of innovation and high-quality standards in Samsung’s operations and technological product development and design, as well as the utilization of advanced technologies to support operations.

 For the purpose of this business analysis, Samsung Electronics Co., Ltd. and its corporate statements are evaluated based on the corporate mission and vision statements of the Samsung Group.
 Samsung Electronics does not publish its separate corporate vision and mission statements and, instead, follows the mission and vision of its parent company, the Samsung Group.
 It is assumed that the conglomerate applies its vision and mission in an overarching manner throughout its various businesses and subsidiaries, including Samsung Electronics Co., Ltd.